mxs170018/4395.001/README.md

 ## ACL Paper Summary
 A brief summary on the paper "Align Voter Behavior with Public Statements for Legislator Representation Learning" from the Association of Computational Linguistics (ACL) conference available as a [pdf](MXS170018_ACL-Paper-Summary.pdf)

+## Simple Chatbot - MEB
+here is a [folder](meb-ChatBot) containing the code to run a simple chatbot named MEB.